konstantintutsch/Website/README.md

 `flatpak install flathub net.codelogistics.webapps`

-## Dependencies

-org.gnome.Platform

-libportal

-This is a Flatpak-only application.
-It uses portals to create and remove shortcuts.
+This is a Flatpak-only application, it uses portals to create and remove shortcuts.

 ## Usage